crisryantan/kickstart-sublime/README.md

 # Sublime Packages and Config
+This is used as a guide for sublime beginners on how to use sublime, what packages to install and many more.
+If you have any more suggestions or something to add with the current documentaion i'm open to pull-requests.

 # First install package:
-  - Just follow the instructions needed https://packagecontrol.io/installation
+   Just follow the instructions needed https://packagecontrol.io/installation

 # Install the needed tools for development.
   To install a specific package, enter: `ctrl + shift + p`.